 Without a stable and future-proof data foundation, EarthSavvy would have been forced to solve a different problem entirely.
 The opportunity cost would have been measured in lost time to market and delayed customer learning.

-A Framework, Not a Product
+The Solution: A Framework, Not a Product

 EarthSavvy adopted Tilebox as a developer framework rather than a fixed product.
 This allowed the team to implement proprietary logic while relying on Tilebox for execution, orchestration, and data abstraction.